 Choose local shops

 Where you shop can benefit the environment and aid animal welfare.
-Read the Sustainable Food Trust's guide on how to eat sustainably for tips, and see our guide to shopping in Portsmouth for a list of local butchers, bakers and grocers.
+See our guide to shopping in Portsmouth for a list of local butchers, bakers and grocers.

 Student shopping for local products in Southsea Deli, on Elm Grove, Southsea.